 Once you done in the water, enjoy the beach at Playa Caletón that is bordered by a line of palm trees, which adds a nice exotic touch to it.
 It is a great place to spend an afternoon at.
 Play volleyball with the locals, sunbath or just relax in the shadows of palm trees while drinking a Mojito.

 Playa Larga is also famous for huge crab invasions.
 That means you can order crabs in almost every restaurant in the area.
 At evenings, the streets are covered with plenty of crabs roaming freely all over the place.
 It’s definitely an interesting thing to see, so don’t miss a chance of checking that out.

-Playa Larga is a truly amazing place, to truly discover this place, check out our Simply Birds of Cuba Tour itinerary!
+Playa Larga is a truly amazing place, to truly discover this place, check out our Small Grou Tour itineraries!